The life story of Sadhu Sundar Singh

 Reflection on Indian and Western faith

 Sundar Singh’s life story offers a unique perspective on the intersection of Indian and Western faith.
-He was critical of the Westernization of the Indian church, claiming that it hindered the conversion of Indians to Christianity.
+He was critical of the Westernization of the Indian church, claiming that it hindered the coming of Indians to Christian faith.
 Singh believed that Indians needed to be introduced to Christianity in a way that resonated with their cultural background.
 He said, “Indians are not attracted towards Western Christianity.
 For them, it is a foreign faith.
 They need a religion that reflects their culture and traditions.”

 Singh’s travels to the West during the 1920s gave him the opportunity to compare the religious attitudes of Westerners with those of Indians and Asians.
 He found many Asians had a stronger faith than their Western counterparts did.
 Singh believed that the Western world had lost touch with the essence of Christianity, which was about love and selflessness.